peanutprotocol/endless-ring/README.md

 * lets you record your voice
 * generate an image of your voice wave
 * create a unique identifier for that voice message [[@Hugo pls include standard name]]
-* mint that voice message on Lukso as an NFT and gets hosted on IPFS.
+* mint that voice message on Polygon and Lukso as an NFT and gets hosted on IPFS.

 The physical ring is an NFC-enabled ring, which will point to the IPFS.
 You don't need to charge it.
 You don't need any special app.
 Simply get your phone close to the ring and it will play your message.